 If your state tax witholdings are greater then the amount of income tax you owe the state of Massachusetts, you will receive an income tax refund check from the government to make up the difference.

 It should take one to three weeks for your refund check to be processed after your income tax return is recieved.
 E-filing your return and filing early can help ensure your refund check gets sent as quickly as possible.

 Once you've filed your tax return, all you have to do is wait for your refund to arrive.
-If you want to check the status of your Massachusetts tax refund, you can visit the Massachusetts Department of Revenue Income Tax Refund page.
+If you want to check the status of your Massachusetts tax refund, you can visit the Massachusetts Income Tax Refund page.

 Send Instant Feedback About This Page